Terms And Conditions

 • either party being in breach of their obligations where this is not corrected within 30 days of being asked to do so.

-9.1 This engagement letter is governed by, and construed in accordance with, English law.
+8.1 These engagement terms are governed by, and construed in accordance with, English law.
 The Courts of England will have exclusive jurisdiction in relation to any claim, dispute or difference concerning this engagement letter and any matter arising from it.
 Each party irrevocably waives any right it may have to object to any action being brought in those courts, to claim that the action has been brought in an inappropriate forum, or to claim that those courts do not have jurisdiction.

 - Maintain identification procedures for all new clients;